Martha Baird Rockefeller: Performance career and philanthropy

-A governor of the American Red Cross, she also "supported organizations of special interest to her late husband," including "Colonial Williamsburg, Harvard Divinity School, the Riverside Church, Brown University, the Metropolitan Museum of Art, the National Council of Churches and the Sealantic Fund."
+A governor of the American Red Cross, she also "supported organizations of special interest to her late husband", including "Colonial Williamsburg, Harvard Divinity School, the Riverside Church, Brown University, the Metropolitan Museum of Art, the National Council of Churches and the Sealantic Fund."

 Death and interment

 Martha Baird Rockefeller died from a coronary occlusion at the age of 75 on January 24, 1971, at her home at 740 Park Avenue in Manhattan, New York.
 Following private funeral services, she was laid to rest at the Rockefeller Family Cemetery in Sleepy Hollow, Westchester County, New York.

-Although she had no children, she was survived by her stepchildren – David Rockefeller, Abby (Rockefeller) Mauzé, John D. Rockefeller, III, Laurance S. Rockefeller and Winthrop Rockefeller.
+Although she had no children, she was survived by her stepchildren – Abby (Rockefeller) Mauzé, John D. Rockefeller III, Nelson Rockefeller, Laurance Rockefeller, Winthrop Rockefeller and David Rockefeller.